Pantanal Wetlands, Brazil

 Savory Cheese Varieties

-• Sarapatel: A traditional dish made from pork offal cooked in its own blood, seasoned with garlic, onions, and cilantro.
+Sarapatel is a traditional dish of Portuguese origin, made from pork offal cooked in its own blood, seasoned with garlic, onions, and cilantro.
+It is popular in northeastern Brazil and has spread to Pantanal cuisine, reflecting colonial influences.

 Tropical Fruits